zukunft/zukunft.com/docs/llm/pending.md

 - the order of the column may differ and is relative e.g. 'per cent is after number'
 - the number of rows to show is taken from the config but can be overwritten

-    1. self:: instead of $this:: in the three *_back variants (db_object.php:442,469,497). self::VIEW_ADD binds to db_object, i.e. always the WORD view, regardless of the object.
-Late static binding ($this::) was what made the inherited helper work per class.
-Classes that override the *_back form (formula, result, value) are unaffected — which is why base_ui_tests still passes — but the inherited ones now build a word url:
-    - triple_list.php:153 → $add_trp->btn_add_back() gives word_add instead of triple_add
-    - triple_list.php:239 → $lnk_ui->btn_edit_back() likewise
-    - view.php:167,176 → $this->btn_edit_back() / btn_add_back() on a view gives the word views
+Worth fixing
+Production web/ code now includes and reads test constants. web/view/view.php:67 and web/word/triple_list.php:51 add a real include_once test_paths::CONST . 'word_names.php' and hardcode word_names::ZH_ID as the back target. list_sort.php extends the same pattern to triple_names::GLOBAL_PROBLEM_ID — and there the include_once is commented out while the use is active, so it only works via the autoloader. triple_list.php:147 has a TODO Prio 0 admitting the $url_arr is a placeholder; view.php:145 has none.
+Either way "Zurich" as the back link on a generic view navbar is a placeholder, not behaviour.
+Dead code left behind in view.php:617,619 — $call_edit / $call_del are still built via url_back(...) but no longer used, since btn_edit()/btn_del() build their own url.
+The buttons also lost the word= and back context those urls carried.
+Half-migrated: view.php:171 still calls the deprecated btn_edit_back() two lines above the migrated btn_add(); word.php:751 calls btn_del_back(); result.php:323 calls btn_edit_back($back).
+Unused additions in tests: graph_tests.php:60-62 adds $base_url, $lan, $url_arr — none used in the file; languages is imported unused in both graph_tests.php and horizontal_ui_tests.php.
+Tooltip regression, visible in base_ui_tests.php:512: the delete title went from delete this formula of scale minute to sec to delete this formula — the object name dropped out of the button title.
+Intentional?
+Nit: shared/const/words.php:335 inserts SOLUTION after STATEMENT, breaking the alphabetical order of that list. docs/llm/pending.md drops the self:: vs $this:: item (correctly — db_object::btn_add uses $this::VIEW_ADD_ID) but keeps the AUTO_UPDATE_TEST_FILES item, which is still open per point 1.
 horizontal_ui_tests:106-111 calls these for many classes but only asserts the icon is present, not the url — so nothing catches it.
-    2. AUTO_UPDATE_TEST_FILES = true (src/test/php/const/files.php:44) — must be false before commit.

 Worth deciding

-    3. Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
+Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
 Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
-If that's intended, fine; if not, the new generic variants need an $explain path too.
-    4. api/.htaccess — <FilesMatch "^[A-Za-z0-9_]+$"> re-allows every extensionless name under /api, which is what the routes need.
+If that's intended, fine; if not, the new generic variants need an $explain path too. api/.htaccess — <FilesMatch "^[A-Za-z0-9_]+$"> re-allows every extensionless name under /api, which is what the routes need.
 Worth noting it also re-allows any other dot-free file that lands there; a tighter alternative is listing the route names, at the cost of maintenance.
-Your call — the current form is the one I proposed.
-    5. src/test/resources/unit/user/list.csv and api/ui_config/ui_config.json changed too — presumably from a reset_db run; worth a glance that they belong in this commit.
+Your call — the current form is the one I proposed. src/test/resources/unit/user/list.csv and api/ui_config/ui_config.json changed too — presumably from a reset_db run; worth a glance that they belong in this commit.

-  Checks that pass: all touched PHP lints; both .htaccess files carry their why-comment; no secrets; the snapshot diffs are consistent with the code (style links, numeric view ids, back vars).

 ## main pages